Asian/Pacific/American Studies (2016 - 2018)

 - Six designated Asian/Pacific/American studies electives, of which four must be taught by SCA faculty

-- Internship Fieldwork and Internship Seminar (SCA-UA 40/SCA-UA 42) are no longer required but highly recommended and together can count as an elective; one A/P/A language course can count as an elective if taught by SCA faculty
+- SCA Theory & Practice: The Internship Program (SCA-UA 42) is no longer required but highly recommended and can count as an elective; one A/P/A language course can count as an elective if taught by SCA faculty

 One research course: